fastly/fanout-compute-js-demo/README.md

 `/api/websocket?roomId=<roomname>` endpoint on `demo-frontend`.
 Once the user is in a room, interactions with the app are sent over the WebSocket.

-`demo-frontend` is a Compute@Edge app (written in Rust) that forwards API calls to `origin`.
-Importantly, the WebSocket interactions are 'upgraded' by the `upgrade_websocket` call.
-When this happens, Fastly Fanout technology on that POP will maintain the WebSocket connection with that client, and begin translating the WebSocket messages into HTTP, via the [WebSocket-Over-HTTP Protocol](https://pushpin.org/docs/protocols/websocket-over-http/).
-This way, all API calls (REST and WebSocket) are HTTP requests by the time they reach `origin`.
+`demo-frontend` is a Compute@Edge app (written in Rust) that forwards API requests to `origin`.
+Importantly, when a client sends a request to open a WebSocket, that request is 'upgraded' by the `upgrade_websocket` as it is forwarded.
+After this upgrade, Fastly Fanout will hold and continue to hold the WebSocket connection with the client.
+Moreover, it will translate any WebSocket messages into HTTP, via the [WebSocket-Over-HTTP Protocol](https://pushpin.org/docs/protocols/websocket-over-http/).
+Therefore, together with the other REST API calls that are forwarded, all API calls are HTTP requests by the time they reach `origin`.

 `origin` is written as a Compute@Edge app in JavaScript.
-This app uses Fastly's [Expressly](https://github.com/fastly/expressly) for routing, and [`js-serve-grip`](https://github.com/fanout/js-serve-grip) as a middleware library to interact with Fastly Fanout's data structures.
-It is able to discern when when an incoming request has come through Fastly and has been upgraded.
-And if so, it also parses any of the headers and WebSocket messages into objects that are easy to interact with.
+This app uses Fastly's [Expressly](https://github.com/fastly/expressly) for routing, and `js-serve-grip-expressly` as a middleware library to work with [GRIP](https://pushpin.org/docs/protocols/grip/), the protocol used by Fastly Fanout for realtime.
+This middle is able to discern whether an incoming request has come through Fastly and has been upgraded.
+And if so, it parses relevant headers and WebSocket messages into objects that are easy to interact with.

-The `POST /api/websocket` route is the most important, where it handles all WebSocket activity.
-It's important to understand that this route is called once for each activity, including connecting and disconnecting, that occurs over the lifetime of a WebSocket between a single browser window and Fastly.
-In this route, a new connection is registered with a channel name.
-Any incoming WebSocket messages are iterated and individually processed.
-Some of these interactions will, in turn, need to broadcast messages to all connected clients.
-For this purpose, it uses the underlying GRIP mechanism to post a message, tagged with a channel name, to a publishing endpoint (identified by a GRIP_URL).
+The `POST /api/websocket` route is central, as it handles all WebSocket activity.
+Keep in mind that this route is called once for every activity that comes in over that WebSocket over its lifetime between a single browser window and Fastly, including connecting and disconnecting, as well as the individual messages sent from the client.
+In this app, this route handler handles a new connection by registering it with a channel name, and then iterating any incoming WebSocket messages to individually process them.
+Some of this processing will, in turn, result in a need to broadcast messages to all connected clients.
+For this purpose, it uses the underlying GRIP mechanism to post a message, tagged with the channel name, to a publishing endpoint (identified by a GRIP_URL).

 Sending to the publishing endpoint will cause Fastly to propagate this message to all `client` instances connected and listening on that channel.
-The `client` now handles the incoming WebSocket message, by updating local state and UI.
+The `client` now handles the WebSocket message received from the server, by updating local state and UI.

-It's important to note that these WebSocket connections are not peer-to-peer.
-When realtime activity occurs, such as when a visitor submits a question, or when the host submits an answer, the messages travels from that user's browser window through the WebSocket to Fastly. `origin` handles the request at the edge, including saving the data to storage and issuing a message to the publisher endpoint.
-In any case, all messaging takes place between the browser and Fastly and the many other browsers connected to Fastly.
+These WebSocket connections are not peer-to-peer, although it may feel that way at times.
+When realtime activity occurs, such as when a visitor submits a question, or when the host submits an answer, the messages travels from that user's browser window through the WebSocket to Fastly. `origin` handles the request, at the edge, sometimes issuing a message to the publisher endpoint.
+In any case, all messaging takes place between the browser and Fastly, and then from Fastly to the many other browsers connected to Fastly.